-May is Lyme Awareness Month and honestly, I’d rather skip this entire part of my story, but lately I’ve been reminded that once upon a time, I told myself that when I “got better”, I would do what I could to help others in my situation.
+May is Lyme Awareness Month and honestly, I’d rather skip this entire part of my story.
+However, I’ve been reminded that once upon a time, I told myself that when I “got better”, I would do what I could to help others in my situation.

 Lyme is a tricky thing.
 Most people know what Lyme Disease is: you get a tick bite, there’s a bulls-eye rash, you take antibiotics, and you’re better.
 That’s acute Lyme.

 Then there’s something much more complicated, scary and controversial called Chronic Lyme (Late Stage Lyme).
 Most doctors don’t believe there is such a thing.
-Late Stage Lyme is when you’ve been bitten and either the disease lies dormant and presents itself later after a big event (pregnancy, surgery, trauma, etc) or you never fully recover from your initial treatment from acute Lyme.
-Many doctors say that Chronic Lyme is not really Lyme, it’s some other disease you haven’t figured out yet, like MS, Lupus, Rheumatoid Arthritis, etc.
+Late Stage Lyme occurs when you’ve been bitten and either the disease lies dormant and presents itself later after a big event (pregnancy, surgery, trauma, etc) or you never fully recover from your initial treatment from acute Lyme.
+Many doctors say that Chronic Lyme is not really Lyme.
+They claim it’s some other disease you haven’t figured out yet, like MS, Lupus, Rheumatoid Arthritis, etc.